Rytiggy/santa-monica/README.md

-# riotgames
+# santa-monica

-This is the repository for code for the riotgames project.
+This is the repository for code for the Riot Games API project.